Telescopes

 Henry Brinton Telescope

-- Donated to the Hatfield Polytechnic Observatory in 1975 by Henry Brinton, at the suggested of Patrick Moore.
+- It was donated to the Hatfield Polytechnic Observatory in 1975 by Henry Brinton, at the suggestion of Patrick Moore.